Operational Risk Horizon 2021

 We've just launched the latest ORX Operational Risk Horizon study, and the 2021 project will be slightly different from our previous Risk Horizon studies.
-Take part to see which operational risks should be on your radar.
+This project will help financial firms to see which operational risks should be on their radar.

 This year, to complement our newly implemented Top Risk Reviews which survey our membership twice a year on the biggest operational risks facing them right now (read the latest version here), the Operational Risk Horizon will focus on emerging risks, alongside specific risk themes.

 The study will be carried out in two parts – the first will explore how different financial organisations define emerging risks and the second will survey participants on their top emerging risks.

 As usual, the Horizon study is free for all of our members to take part in because it's included in their ORX Membership subscription.
 The study is also open to non-members of ORX for a fee of £750.

 Part 1: How do you define an emerging risk?
 (December)

 In the first phase of the study, we will look at how participants define emerging risks, referring back to our 2016 emerging risk methodology work.
 The definition we proposed back in 2016 was:

 "Emerging risks are those that have the potential to add to or increase a firm's current key risks in the next 18-36 months."